Inland Marine History Archive - Logo

 Cities with Stations: The little Marine Radiotelephone Service pamphlets produced by AT&T contained maps that showed the city locations of the stations.
 Taken together these maps show some of the changes in the operational status of the stations serving the US including those serving the lakes and rivers.
 There are both MF/HF and VHF maps covering the period from the late 1950s to the early 1980s as follows:

-Known errors on the AT&T MF/HF maps are:
+Known errors in these AT&T MF/HF maps are:

 WAY - Chicago should be included on all of the Mississippi Valley frequency lists.